scrodrig/ruby-test/README.md

 ### PostgreSQL

-install Postgres and create a Postgres user for the Rails app.
+Install Postgres and create a Postgres user for the Rails app.

-        createuser -U postgres -s leave-ecuador-backend
+        createuser -U postgres -s leave-backend

 ## Getting Started

-Create a new gemset for the project using RVM:

-      rvm gemset create leave-ecuador-backend

 Set the ruby version with RVM